Even-MW/SanityCodingDemoStart/README.md

 We don't have the options to add much content in our cms yet, let's fix that.

-First let's make a new file in our studio in the folder **/documents** under schemas, we will call it **author** and add the following code:
+First let's make a new file in our studio in the folder **/documents** under schemas, we will call it **author.ts** and add the following code:

 #### First we define the name, type, title and fields as an empty array